This is an in-depth comparison of a website and a sales funnel.

 What Is a Sales Funnel Website

-On the Internet, it is very common to meet such an expression as sales funnel website.
+On the Internet, it is very common to see such an expression as a sales funnel website.

-This is a very similar operating principle to the basic sales funnel, except that the purchase process already takes place on the website and it helps users not deviate from the purchase process.
+This is a very similar operating principle to the basic sales funnel, except that the purchase process already takes place on the website, and it helps users avoid deviating from it.

-A sales funnel website could be described as a series of pages linked together to help the user to go through a set of steps linearly leading to a specific goal (usually a conversion).
+A sales funnel website could be described as a series of pages linked together that help the user follow a set of steps linearly, leading to a specific goal (usually a conversion).

 The main goal of the sales funnel is simply meant to walk prospects through the entire buyer’s journey without you having to do any of the work.